Below, you'll see:

 - People with edema of their feet and toes that makes toe nail clipping difficult.

 - Diabetics who often suffer from many of the above conditions.
 Diabetics develop physical problems with both their nerves and circulation.
 They are often at much higher risk for foot complications than the average population.
-A thorough foot care exam; a careful nail trimming; careful removal of corns and calluses; as well as teaching, comprehension, and compliance are all important factors in preventing amputations; or at least, delaying amputations.
+A thorough foot care exam; a careful nail trimming; careful reduction of corns and calluses; as well as teaching, comprehension, and compliance are all important factors in preventing amputations; or at least, delaying amputations.

 Who should see a podiatrist: